Dendritic Cell Immunotherapy made easy

 Using immunological, molecular, and chromosomal methods to detect and characterize (residual) disease in patients with leukemia, she realized that …

-We use approved drugs to induce personalized anti-leukemia “vaccines” in vivo.
+We use endogenous substances to induce personalized anti-leukemia “vaccines” in vivo.